jkbonfield/htslib/samples/README.md

   and other as bam.
 A pool of 4 threads is created and shared for both read and write.

+### More Information

+More detailed documentation is available in the [DEMO.md][DEMO] with worked examples per demonstration tool.

 [Flags]: flags_demo.c
 [Split]: split.c